unicorn-23/GwasWA/README.md

 gwaswa --step pca --groupnum 3 --cleanbfiledir gwaswaOutput/gwas/gwasqc
 ```

 Upon execution, the input bfiles undergo population structure analysis and PCA, resulting in the generation of `pca.eigenval` and `pca.eigenvec` files containing PCA eigenvalues and eigenvectors.
-Additionally, it produces diagrams illustrating the principal component analysis (`pca.png`) and population structure (`admixture.png`), all stored in the `gwaswaOutput/gwas/pca` directory.
+Additionally, it produces diagrams illustrating the principal component analysis (`pca.png`) and population structure (`admixture.png`).
+All these files are stored in the `gwaswaOutput/gwas/pca` directory.

 Principal component analysis chart.